-In-kind contribution: The value of non-cash contributions that directly benefit a grant-supported project or program and are provided by non-federal third parties without charge to the recipient, the sub-recipient, or a cost-type contractor under a grant or sub award.
-In-kind contributions may be in the form of real property, equipment, supplies, other expendable property, or goods and services directly benefiting and specifically identifiable to the project or program.
+In-kind Contributions: The value of non-cash contributions that directly benefit a grant-supported project or program and are provided by non-federal third parties without charge to the recipient, the sub recipient, or a cost-type contractor under a grant or sub award.
+In-kind contributions may be in the form of real property, equipment, supplies or other expendable property, or goods and services directly benefiting and specifically identifiable to the project or program.
 Also known as non-federal share.
-See 45 CFR §75.306, Cost Sharing or Matching.
+See 45 CFR §75.306, Cost sharing or matching.